Braces: Types, Care, and What To Expect

-These can be made of nickel titanium, stainless steel or copper titanium.
+These are of nickel titanium, stainless steel or copper titanium.

-These are attached to one of your molars and anchors the other parts of your braces.
+These attach to one of your molars and anchors the other parts of your braces.

 Often placed on the arch wire, springs apply pressure in between the two of your teeth, push them apart and add space.